RedHatGov/aro-test-drive/content/lab2.1_overview.md

 ![Architecture](https://github.com/dudash/openshiftexamples-aro-webapp-azuresql/raw/main/.diagrams/HA-webapps-ARO-SQL.png)

 You will deploy the modern web application components of this architecture.
-Additionally, you will deploy an update to the modern web app's API using the [Ploigos Software Factory][3].
+Additionally, you will deploy an updated version of the modern web app's API using the [Ploigos Software Factory][3].

 > TODO: Add content on what is Ploigos